 The College Mission is 'Learning together for success and progression'.
 Our vision is to be a successful, vibrant, learning community, where every individual is supported to achieve their potential.
-The College recently completed a review of its strategic priorities and aims and set a new 3 year Strategic Plan 2022-2025.
-The key priorities to address in developing our new strategic aims were agreed as follows
+The College Strategic Plan 2022-2025 sets out our key priorities as follows: